DataManager Reference Guide

 | search_for_terms | words :str, search_category="" | ([dict], str) |

-Carry out a full-text search for a word, or set of words - possibly restricted to some Categories
+Carry out a full-text search for a word, or a set of words - possibly restricted to some Categories

 :param words: String containing one or more words to search for